 As an F-1 student, there’re several regulations that you must follow and adhere to in order to maintain your student status.
 Most students on an F-1 visa or F-1 status are granted “D/S,” on their I-94 or I-797A meaning you are allowed to remain in the U.S. for the Duration of Status, the date that’s written on your I-20.
-It’s your responsibility to maintain your status and to understand the rules and regulations set forth by the U.S. Customs and Immigration Services (USCIS).
+It is your responsibility to maintain your status and to understand the rules and regulations set forth by the U.S. Customs and Immigration Services (USCIS).
 Even if your visa is valid, you can lose your legal F-1 status by not following the regulations for F-1 students.

 Information for Current Students

 All international students must attend a check-in meeting at the start of the fall and spring semester.
 The check-in meetings are announced by email two to four weeks before the start of the semester.

 As an international student, you must be enrolled as a full-time student (12 credit hours) and must maintain full time enrollment throughout the semester.
 Only one class or three credit hours towards your full-time enrollment may be online.

 International students are required to update their address with COA within 10 days of a change of address.

 OPT is a one-year work authorization granted by U.S. Citizenship and Immigration Services (USCIS) for students who have successfully completed their associate degree.
 During your last semester you’ll attend an OPT informational meeting and submit your OPT paperwork to USCIS.
 You may submit your paperwork to USCIS as early as 90 days before the end of your program.
 However, your OPT paperwork must

 be received by USCIS before your 60-day grace period ends.